credmark/credmark-models-py/README.md

 ### models
 1. ledger.py : DTOs and data used by the ledger models
-2. series: DTOs for the series models
+2. series.py: DTOs for the series models

 ### data
 **1. Address:** this class is a subclass of string and holds ablockchain address.